getAlby/hub/scripts/linux-x86_64/README.md

 ## Requirements

 - Linux distribution
-- Runs pretty much on any VPS/server with 512MB RAM or more (+some swap space ideally)
+- Runs pretty much on any VPS/server with 512MB RAM or more (1GB recommended / plus some swap space ideally)
+- lightning port 9735 must be available

 ### Installation (non-Docker)